4dcu-be/4dcu.be/_posts/2020-03-13-Jekyll-Blog.md

 ```

 Technically, you should add the website's baseurl to the path.
 This way the site will work also when hosted in a
 sub-directory.
 This can be done by adding **{%raw%}{{ site.baseurl }}/{%endraw%}** before the path.
-However if you ever want to
+This however is specific for the theme I started from and if you ever want to
-use the markdown files with another framework this will come back to haunt you...
+use the markdown files with another theme or,framework this will come back to haunt you...
 To include the image, with all the
 required features for LightGallery, you'll have to resort to including pure html in your markdown file.

 {% raw %}